camunda/feel-scala/docs/docs/reference/language-guide/feel-context-expressions.md

 ### Projection

 Extracts the entries of a list of context elements by a given key (i.e. a projection).
-It returns a list that contains the values of the context elements for the given key.
+It returns a list containing the values of the context elements for the given key.

 ```js
 [